RadiusNetworks/proximitykit-documentation/docs/overview.md

 ## Developing Apps with Proximity Kit

-Proximity Kit is avaliable on both iOS and Android.
+Proximity Kit is available on both iOS and Android.
 See below for details on getting started with your platform.

 <a class="btn" href="ios">iOS SDK Docs</a> <a class="btn" href="android">Android SDK Docs</a>